derekwongtf/de-zoomcamp-project2/README.md

 ```

 ## In VM

+Clone [this repository](https://github.com/derekwongtf/de-zoomcamp-project2.git) to VM workspace.

-In home directory, create a new directory to install the spark.
+Back to home directory, create a new directory to install the spark.
 ```
 mkdir spark
 cd spark